This post may contain affiliate links. See our disclosure policy for details.

 #4 Enriches your Current Curriculum

 Enter the unit study.
-Because it can wrap around your existing curriculum, it doesn’t take time away from your regularly scheduled subjects if you don’t want it to.
+Because it can wrap around your existing curriculum, it doesn’t take time away from your regularly scheduled subjects.
 It CAN, however, enrich the learning your children are already doing.
-If you wished your current curriculum focused more on STEM activities, or spent longer reading classic literature, you can use a unit study to make up for that lack!
+If you wish your curriculum focused more on STEM or literature, you can use a unit study to fill gaps!
 Alternatively, you can look to your children and their interests to guide you in creating a unit study, which leads me to…

 #5 Homeschool Unit Studies Create Family Togetherness